whaliendev/blog/README.md

 a mini blog for my daily life, thoughts, and projects.

-Powered by [Hugo](https://gohugo.io/) and Themed by [Hugo Mini Theme](https://github.com/nodejh/hugo-theme-mini)
+Powered by [Hugo](https://gohugo.io/) and Themed by [hugo-theme-mini](https://github.com/nodejh/hugo-theme-mini)

 ---

-The following is configuration guide excerpted from the theme's [README](https://github.com/nodejh/hugo-theme-mini/README.md).
+The following is configuration guide excerpted from the original theme's [README](https://github.com/nodejh/hugo-theme-mini/README.md).

 ## 2. Getting started